USS Bluegill

 USS Bluegill (SS-242/SSK-242) was a Gato-class submarine in commission in the United States Navy from 1943 to 1946, from 1951 to 1952, and from 1953 to 1969.
 She was named for the bluegill, a sunfish of the Mississippi Valley.

 During World War II, Bluegill completed six war patrols between 1 April 1944 and 21 June 1945, operating in an area extending from New Guinea to Formosa and in the South China Sea and Java Sea.
 She sank ten Japanese vessels, totaling 46,212 tons, including the light cruiser Yubari and a submarine chaser.
 She was placed in reserve in 1946.

 Recommissioned in 1951, Bluegill operated as a training submarine until 1952.
 She then underwent conversion into a "hunter-killer submarine" specialized for antisubmarine warfare, and was recommissioned as such in 1953.
 After service in the Vietnam War, she was decommissioned in 1969 and sunk in 1971 for use as a salvage trainer.
 She was refloated and scuttled in 1983.

 Construction and commissioning

 Bluegill′s keel was laid down by the Electric Boat Company in Groton, Connecticut, on 17 December 1942.
-She was launched on 8 August 1943, sponsored by Mrs. W. Sterling Cole, wife of Congressman W. Sterling Cole of New York, and commissioned at Naval Submarine Base New London in Groton on 11 November 1943 with Lieutenant Commander Eric L. Barr, Jr., in command.
+She was launched on 8 August 1943, sponsored by Mrs. W. Sterling Cole, wife of Congressman W. Sterling Cole of New York, and commissioned at Naval Submarine Base New London in Groton on 11 November 1943.